 Excerpt of the blog “the Jewish Community of Indonesia”:

-Dr. Ayala Klemperer-Markman (English Translation by Julie Ann Levy)
+By Dr. Ayala Klemperer-Markman (English Translation by Julie Ann Levy)

 Indonesia, the world’s largest Muslim country, recognizes officially six religions: Islam, Protestant Christianity, Catholic Christianity, Hinduism, Buddhism and Confucianism.
 Judaism is not one of the principal religions in this island-country, although Jews were present there constantly during the last four hundred years, at least.
 However, notwithstanding the long history of Jewish presence in the archipelago, after World War II most of the Jews left Indonesia and today they number only about twenty persons.